-The Vice Imprest Fund was established by the CMPD Special Investigations Bureau, Vice and Narcotics Division (Division), for use in ongoing investigations related to controlled substances, prostitution, gambling and other criminal activities.
+The Vice Imprest Fund (Fund) was established by the CMPD Special Investigations Bureau, Vice and Narcotics Division (Division), for use in ongoing investigations related to controlled substances, prostitution, gambling, and other criminal activities.

-The Division is currently authorized to maintain \$49,000 cash in the Imprest Fund.
-CMPD's standard operating procedures call for initiating the process to replenish the Imprest Fund when one-third of the fund has been expended.
+The Division is currently authorized to maintain \$49,000 cash in the Fund.
+CMPD's standard operating procedures call for initiating the process to replenish the Fund when one-third of the funds have been expended.
 After reviewing all vouchers and files and notifying the Division Commander, the shift sergeant notifies Internal Audit and requests the audit.
-The replenishments totaled \$223,804 during 2016.
-For FY17, the budget for replenishment is \$200,000.
+The replenishments totaled \$185,380 during 2017.
+For FY18, the budget for replenishment is \$230,000.

-The Imprest Fund cash is kept inside a locked safe in a secure location within the Division.
+The Fund cash is kept inside a locked safe in a secure location within the Division.
 Physical access to the safe is tightly controlled.
 The Division Commander and Division supervisors are authorized to advance funds - using numbered vouchers for accounting control - to Sergeants, Lieutenants, and Special Investigative Bureau detectives for specific purposes, including the following:

-- For officers to purchase controlled substances during an undercover investigation. - For informants to purchase controlled substances, when establishing their reliability, or when needed to establish probable cause to obtain a search warrant. - For payment of admission, when required, to enter business establishments while conducting authorized investigations, or to pay for drinks and tips that are reasonable and necessary during the investigation. - For emergency travel that will be reimbursed to the Imprest Fund with City or Federal travel funds.
+- For officers to purchase controlled substances during an undercover investigation. - For informants to purchase controlled substances, when establishing their reliability, or when needed to establish probable cause to obtain a search warrant. - For payment of admission, when required, to enter business establishments while conducting authorized investigations, or to pay for drinks and tips that are reasonable and necessary during the investigation. - For emergency travel that will be reimbursed to the Fund with City or Federal travel funds.